-In the 1970s Robin Weaver worked as a reporter for a local newspaper in South Wales.
-Aside from his day job taking shots of rugby matches, mayoral visits and flower shows he had a passion for photographing and documenting the lives of the everyday Welsh people in and around the towns and valleys where he worked.
+In the 1970s photographer Robin Weaver worked as a reporter for a local newspaper in South Wales.
+Aside from his day job taking the usual shots of rugby matches, mayoral visits and flower shows, Robin had a passion for documentary photograpy – capturing the everyday lives of people in and around the towns and valleys of South Wales.

 Robin: “I believe that old photographs develop a special character.
 It’s a unique sheen imbued by the passage of time.
 Looking through these photographs today, four decades later, I find myself not only in a different time, but also in a different country.”

 The evocative images in our gallery below highlight a selection of Robin’s work that capture a different era in Welsh culture, faces and places that are no longer with us, images frozen in time before the hyper-connected world we live in now.

 A selection of Robin’s images of South Wales are now available exclusively from our online shop.
 All proceeds support the photographers we work with and help maintain and fund our free resource, workshops and exhibitions in the UK.

 2017 – 2021 © British Culture Archive | The People’s Archive ®